kmolLin/object_detection/README.md

   - input_path : "C:/tensorflow1/models/research/object_detection/test.record"
   - label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 Save the file after the changes have been made.
-That¡¦s it!
+Thatãƒ»s it!
 The training job is all configured and ready to go!

 ### 6. Run the Training
 Here we go!
 From the \object_detection directory, issue the following command to begin training: